At a glance

 - Purchase your Bengal from a registered breeder and always ask who they are registered with and check with the registering body to ensure they are listed.
 Ask the breeder for references from other people who have purchased a kitten from the breeders, if possible.
 Get everything in writing.

 - Try to meet the Bengal’s parents as well as the Bengal you hope to purchase.
 This will give you a good idea of the personality and friendliness of the kitten.
-I always prefer to adopt cats who have been raised underfoot, meaning they grew up in the home around other cats and people.
+I always recommend choosing a breeder who raises their kittens underfoot, meaning they grew up in the home around other cats and people and not in cages.

 - Ask the breeder about health guarantees and what genetic and health testing has been performed on the kitten and his parents.